March 22, 2017

 Two years have passed since UNPO’s conference entitled ‘Minority Women’s Rights: an Ethiopian Inferno?’, and now the organisation seeks to bring these issues back to the table with a particular spotlight on sexual violence.
 Bringing together a variety of internal and peripheral perspectives, this conference will converge around broad issues, such as the state of human rights in Ethiopia, and the more detailed concerns regarding institutionalised rape and other forms of gender-based violence.

-The conference programme will soon be available.
 For further information, please contact Julie Duval (email@example.com).